openbroadcaster/quick-start/index.md

 1. You'll see the media you just added appear in the `Media Sidebar`

-### Search Media

-Your media is now in the database and can be searched

-All searches are based on the parameters you include when you upload your tracks.
-Please be accurate and thorough as possible when uploading tracks.

-Under the media tab you will find

-- `Simple` Quick search.
-Start typing and search results will appear.

-- `Advanced` Click to find keywords in artist, title, search by genre and other types, duration (in seconds).
-Check out the drop down menus for all the options.
-Click the Add button to apply the filter.
-Too many filters may not give you a result.
-To get out of Advanced search click the Simple link.

 ### Create Default Playlist

 If a Player cannot locate a schedule of media to be played, it will play the Default Playlist (DPL) in a loop to avoid dead air.
 Server will sync DPL with remote Player and play the contents of DPL.